Bandhavgarh Tiger Reserve has the highest tiger density of any of India's reserves and a sighting is almost guaranteed.

 Please note that this itinerary is just an example of a holiday which we can arrange and it can be tailored to suit your personal preference.
 When we create your personal itinerary we will ensure that we maximise your safari time in each of the parks to ensure that you have the best possible chances of spotting the extraordinary wildlife, including the elusive Royal Bengal tiger.

-If you’d like to plan a wildlife holiday to India, call our Luxury Travel Specialists on 0203 143 4293 or send an online enquiry to start your journey.
+If you'd like to plan a holiday to India, call our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.